1922 Hispano Suiza H6B

-he Hispano-Suiza Company has created some of most elegant, respected, and exquisite automobiles of all time.
+he Hispano-Suiza Company has created some of the most elegant, respected, and exquisite automobiles of all time.
 The designs and custom-built bodies were owned by the most elite and exclusive clientele.
 Among their most memorable creations were the H6 Series and the J-12.
 Among their accomplishments was the production of aircraft engines.
-During the First World War they produced over 50,000 V-12 engines for aircraft.
+During the First World War, they produced over 50,000 V-12 engines for aircraft.
 From 1919 through 1923 Hispano-Suiza produced an eight-cylinder aircraft engine.

 The beginning of the company Fabrica La Hispano Suiza de Automovils began in 1904 but their existence and experience in the automotive community began six years prior.
-Emilio de la Cuadra created the La Cuadra Company in 1898 focusing on production of the electric automobile.
+Emilio de la Cuadra created the La Cuadra Company in 1898 focusing on the production of the electric automobile.
 Marc Birkigt, a French engineer, joined the Barcelona, Spain based company shortly after its inception.
 In the very early 1900's, the La Cuadra Company began production of a gasoline-powered engine that featured a shaft drive instead of a chain, a revolutionary design at the time.
 Their fortune shortly changed and the company was forced to close.
 The Fabrica La Hispano-Suiza de Automovils succeeded the Castro Company continuing production in Spain and employing the ingenious designer, Birkigt.
-The name was later changed to Fabrica La Hispano Suiza de Automovils.
-The very early engines were four-cylinders comprised of a 3.8 and a 7.4 liter capacity.
-Two six cylinder engines were introduced shortly after the fours.
+The name was later changed to Fabrica La Hispano Suiza de Automóviles.
+The very early engines were four-cylinders comprised of a 3.8 and 7.4-liter capacity.
+Two six-cylinder engines were introduced shortly after the fours.

-The H6 was revolutionary, offering speed, luxury, quality and an unequalled level of craftsmanship.
+The H6 was revolutionary, offering speed, luxury, quality, and an unequaled level of craftsmanship.
 Rolls Royce, Isotta, and Bentley did not offer all of these qualities in their automobiles until the 1920's.
 The H6 models were expensive, often the most expensive vehicle in all of Europe.
-The production of the H6 began at the close of the 1920's and were powered by a six-cylinder, 6.5 liter overhead-camshaft engine capable of producing 135 horsepower.
+The production of the H6 began at the close of the 1920's and was powered by a six-cylinder, 6.5-liter overhead-camshaft engine capable of producing 135 horsepower.
 The camshaft was shaft-driven and operated the valves, a configuration that was uncommon at the time.
 The engine was placed in the front and powered the rear wheels.
 Top speed was achieved at around 85 miles per hour.
 Even though a V-12 cylinder was available, Birkigt felt that a single bank of the 12-cylinder engine was appropriate to power their vehicles.
-The suspension was comprised of a semi-elliptic leaf springs and a live axle.
+The suspension was comprised of a semi-elliptic leaf spring and a live axle.
 Drum brakes with a power-assisted servo-brake system provided ample stopping power.
-The H6 Series were built in Paris and later in the Czech Republic.
+The H6 Series was built in Paris and later in the Czech Republic.

 In 1924 Hispano-Suiza produced the Type 12Jb V-12 aircraft engine produced 400 horsepower.
 In 1926 the engine was enlarged, dubbed the 12Hb, and produced over 500 horsepower.
 In 1928 the 12Nb version was introduced, a result of enlarging the engine further, resulting in 720 horsepower.